Cap4Teen4/ThrowableSummon/README.md

 - If Scroll Wheeled to get weapons [Start Loop From Step 1 - 4 ] For the Sphere In Hand again
 - Your Alternative What you Swapped [Default Palworld Summon Keybind:] [Into Z]

+- Cant Re Equip Sphere if Same Pet is Selected Via 1 - 2 that you have Summoned!
+- Example: I Spwaned NiteWing, If i Scroll Wheel and get a gun.. and then want the Sphere you must have a Different one Selected
+- ONLY WAY AROUND THAT (Press your Default Set Palworld Keybind you Picked for Spawning/Recalling Pals.
+Recall NightWing (i use Z or I) - (Depends What im Doing)

 - Works on a dedicated server without lag

 ⚠️ The summon key (E) cannot currently be the same as the Sphere Summon Key must assign a different key. ⚠️